HyperChatBot/hyperchat/README.md

 We have chosen [Tauri](https://tauri.app/) as our cross-platform base.
 Please make sure that [Rust](https://www.rust-lang.org/) is installed on your system.

-Then, to install Tauri globally, please follow the tutorial on [create-tauri-app](https://github.com/tauri-apps/create-tauri-app).
-We recommend using `cargo install create-tauri-app`.
+Then, to install Tauri CLI globally, please follow the tutorial on [create-tauri-app](https://github.com/tauri-apps/create-tauri-app).
+We recommend using `cargo install tauri-cli`.

 Additionally, we use [React](https://react.dev/) + [Vite](https://vitejs.dev/) for rendering and packaging pages, so please install [Node.js](https://nodejs.org/en) and [pnpm](https://pnpm.io/) globally in advance.